 "Clint Bryan?"
 Carlos said.
 "The billionaire playboy whose parents were murdered all those years ago?
-Who lives with his teenage ward and never marries those society ladies he's always and yet, in some indefinable way, is definitely heterosexual?
+Who lives with his teenage ward and never marries those society ladies he's always and yet, in some indefinable way, is very definitely heterosexual?
 That Clint Bryan?"

 "Not him personally," Marlon said.
 "Someone using his corporate credit card.
 Ms Shan finally let me have a look at the credit card records, though I can't tell whether it's Bryan himself or someone with a secondary card for his account.
 Once a week he comes in and buys every pulley in the place."

 Laura ground her teeth with a force that could cleave titanium as Carlos asked the obvious question: "So has one of the checkout operators seen…"

 "No," Marlon said.
 "The transaction always goes through the self-serve checkout.
 Except one time when Belinda rang it all up.
 But you know Belinda."

 "Yeah I know Belinda.
 That's weird.
 That's all seriously weird," Carlos laughed.
 "At least someone's buying them, not stealing them.
 I had my money on it being some new gang initiation.
 'Steal all the Handy Pavilion's pulleys and join the Bloody Dagger Gang, or whatever."